Big Talk From Big Tech On Racial Equity, But Not All Workers Are Buying It

 "I think it's one thing to make a statement.
 It's one thing to donate.
 It's quite another to say, 'How are we going to do to clean up our own house?
 What are we going to do to make sure that we're not part of the problem?'" says Hutchinson.

 The chronic problem, Hutchinson says: white men have long dominated the seats of power in tech, and they often draw from their own networks to make hires.
-And so, making inroads in tech can prove daunting for black workers and other people of color.
+And so, making inroads in tech can prove daunting for Black workers and other people of color.

-Google's workforce, for instance, is just 3% black and just 9% of Apple employees are black.
+Google's workforce, for instance, is just 3% Black and just 9% of Apple employees are Black.
 It is a pattern widely seen in small tech startups and in the venture capital world.

-Just 1% of startup founders who received venture capital money are black, according to one study that examined data from 10,000 founders and 135 of the most active venture capital firms in the world.
+Just 1% of startup founders who received venture capital money are Black, according to one study that examined data from 10,000 founders and 135 of the most active venture capital firms in the world.

-The effort to start reversing the racial equity problem in tech is long overdue, arriving after years of built-up exhaustion, some black workers in Silicon Valley have observed.
+The effort to start reversing the racial equity problem in tech is long overdue, arriving after years of built-up exhaustion, some Black workers in Silicon Valley have observed.

-"I think the biggest reason folks are skeptical is that black folks are tired," says Evelyn Carter, the director of training at Paradigm IQ.
+"I think the biggest reason folks are skeptical is that Black folks are tired," says Evelyn Carter, the director of training at Paradigm IQ.

 "These folks have likely been championing diversity, equity and inclusion, have been begging their managers to give them opportunities in the same way their white colleagues have for a very long time now," she says.

-'Make the hire, send the wire,' but also change the culture, black workers say
+'Make the hire, send the wire,' but also change the culture, Black workers say

-Changing this, Hutchinson said, means hiring more black people by recruiting from black communities and widening the search for every open position.
+Changing this, Hutchinson said, means hiring more Black people by recruiting from Black communities and widening the search for every open position.

-The catch phrase, "make the hire, send the wire," has become a slogan on Twitter among black tech workers in recent weeks.
+The catch phrase, "make the hire, send the wire," has become a slogan on Twitter among Black tech workers in recent weeks.

 This weekend in replying to @Bryce, I coined the phrase "Make the hire.
 Send the wire." as what tech needs to do differently now.
 Some folks wanted that on a shirt.— Tiffani Ashley Bell (@tiffani) June 3, 2020